ISLINGTON MURAL MOSAIC

 Why did the BIA start this initiative?
 BIAs are mandated to beautify and maintain distinct business areas.
 Prevention of graffiti, creating a sense of place, preserving the neighbourhood’s history and generally making this area a better place to live, work and enjoy are the reasons why the Mural Mosaic was developed.

 How have the murals made a positive impact on our community?
 The BIA has significantly improved the area by making it a destination for visitors from near and far.
 At Doors Open Toronto in May we offer free trolley tours from Montgomery Inn to showcase our history and art.
-We have already sent over 4000 people through the village on group tours since 2012 and expect ~1,500 people to tour in 2016.
+We have already sent over 5000 people through the village on group tours since 2012.
 It is a chance for people to get out and see a unique neighbourhood with very interesting stories to tell and great food to enjoy!
 For people who live here, the art creates a real sense of community pride.
 It makes the area a more attractive place to live, work and enjoy.

 What type of paint is used for these murals?
 Benjamin Moore exterior latex.